Son of Judge in Racist Viral Video Gets the Boot, Too

-The son of the Louisiana judge—who went viral this week for shouting racist slurs in a video—has been kicked off of his track and field team for allegedly encouraging his mom’s offensive behavior.
+The son of the Louisiana judge who went viral this week for shouting racist slurs in a video has been kicked off his track and field team for allegedly encouraging his mom’s offensive behavior.

 Meanwhile, his mom is under investigation and has been disqualified by the Louisiana Supreme Court.